SynQuE: Estimating Synthetic Dataset Quality Without Annotations: Related Work

 \paragraph{Distributional and diversity metrics} Metrics like Proxy-$\mathcal{A}$-Distance ($\pad$) estimate domain divergence by training classifiers to distinguish source and target data~\citep{ben-david_theory_2010, ben-david_analysis_2006, quinonero-candela_dataset_2022}.
 While effective in some NLP tasks~\citep{elsahar_annotate_2019}, $\pad$ struggles in noisy, complex settings such as agent planning~\citep{he_webvoyager_2024}.
 Diversity metrics like mean-distance-to-medoids ($\mdm$)\citep{cox_directed_2021} and DCScore\citep{zhu_measuring_2025} approximate the coverage of synthetic data.
 However, these measures do not capture common synthetic data factual inconsistencies from generative model hallucinations~\citep{huang_survey_2025, li_evaluating_2023,gunjal_detecting_2023}, which can harm downstream performance~\citep{geng_unmet_2025, yu_large_2023,casco-rodriguez_self-consuming_2023,li_synthetic_2023,hataya_will_2023,briesch_large_2023}. \paragraph{Data selection and weighting} A growing body of work focuses on selecting high-value training samples.
 Some approaches utilize scaling laws by training regression models on short runs to predict the best data mixture~\citep{liu_regmix_2025, magnusson_datadecide_2025}.
 Others employ influence functions or gradient-based heuristics to select influential subsets~\citep{zhang_harnessing_2024, hu_most_2025}, or utilize small real datasets to learn instance-level weights for synthetic data~\citep{kuo_not_2025}.
 Crucially, these methods focus on \textit{instance-level} selection or weighting, often requiring access to labeled validation sets to compute gradients or train selection models.
 In contrast, \ournameshort\ addresses \textit{dataset-level} ranking in a zero-shot, gradient-free manner, making it suitable for ``cold-start'' settings where no labeled data exists.
 Finally, another group of works try to distinguish between human and machine text using divergence measures~\citep{pillutla_mauve_2021} or LLM-as-a-judge~\citep{gu_survey_2025, krumdick_no_2025, zheng_judging_2023}.
 Neither of these two techniques have been studied for synthetic data selection.
 Furthermore, the latter also suffers from limitations of generative models previously mentioned such as hallucination.
-Our work establishes the first systematic benchmark and results for synthetic data selection in a practical, fully unsupervised regime.
+Our work establishes the first systematic benchmark and results for synthetic data selection in a practical, fully unsupervised regime. \paragraph{Dataset Ranking and Selection} Most prior work has focused on data selection at the sample-level, aiming to curate optimal subsets of individual data points to reduce training time or labeling costs.
+For example, \citet{kaushal_learning_2018} leverage submodular functions to maximize diversity and coverage in data subsets, while active learning frameworks like BatchBALD \citep{kirsch_batchbald_2019} acquire batches of informative points based on Bayesian mutual information.
+However, ranking or selecting at the dataset-level is equally important, as it accounts for dependencies and structure among samples within a dataset.